IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/Visualizations and Charts.md

 The Department Analysis 2 Pivot Table examines the total cost of healthcare services based on different departments within Almadina Clinic.
 It includes the average cost of services for each department and further breaks down the costs between CAP and FFS.
 Stakeholders can gain insights into cost disparities among departments and identify areas for cost optimization and resource allocation improvements.

 These visualizations and charts provide valuable insights into the cost structure and financial efficiency of healthcare services provided by Almadina Clinic.
 They enable data-driven decision-making, cost mitigation strategies, and overall improvements in healthcare service quality and cost-effectiveness.

+## Dashboard Navigation

+The interactive dashboard features four buttons that enhance the user experience and allow for easy navigation between different sections:

+### Dashboard Button

+Clicking on this button will take the user to the dashboard sheet.
+The dashboard sheet contains the Battery Chart, Doughnut Chart, and Bar Chart, providing a high-level overview of the healthcare cost distribution and the top three most active HMOs.

+### Departmental Analysis Button

+This button, when clicked, sends the user to the Departmental Analysis sheet.
+Here, two pivot tables are available: "Count of Services (Visits) per Department" and "Cost of Services per Department."
+These tables provide detailed insights into the performance of different departments in terms of patient visits and associated costs.

+### HMO Analysis Button

+The HMO Analysis button is linked to the HMO Analysis sheet.
+Here, stakeholders can access three pivot tables: "Comparison of Total 10% Co-payment and Total Clinic Owing Pharmacy (Segmented on Monthly Basis)," "Cumulative Yearly Total by Months and Years," and "Percent Change by HMO Between the Two Years Covered."
+These tables offer a comprehensive analysis of HMO-related cost metrics and trends.

+### HMO Claims Button

+Clicking on the HMO Claims button will take the user to the HMO Claims summary sheet.
+This sheet presents a summary of billed and vetted claims for both public and private HMOs, along with the remaining balance to be paid.

+With these interactive features, stakeholders can easily explore and analyze healthcare cost data, gain valuable insights, and make data-driven decisions to improve cost efficiency and service quality.